fingerprintjs/fingerprintjs/readme.md

     each value is an object like `{ value: any, duration: number }` in case of success and `{ error: object, duration: number }` in case of an unexpected error during getting the component.

-- `FingerprintJS.componentsToCanonicalString(components: object): string`
+- `FingerprintJS.hashComponents(components: object): string`

-    Converts a dictionary of components (described above) to a canonical string, that can be passed to `getHash` to get a short identifier string.
+    Converts a dictionary of components (described above) to a short hash string a.k.a. a visitor identifier.
     Designed for extending the library with your own components.

-- `FingerprintJS.getHash(value: string): string`

 - `FingerprintJS.componentsToDebugString(components: object): string`